ModelLabs/BlockModel-contract/README.md

-Smart contracts for Modelin protocol
+Smart contracts for BlockModel protocol